 We place our children in a car seat or booster seat to protect them while driving.
 But what happens when these protective seats are defective or dangerous?
 Do they cause more harm than good?
 Here is what parents need to know about ongoing booster and car seat recalls.

-If your child has been injured due to a defective or malfunctioning booster seat or car seat, contact Brown & Brothers to speak with our defective infant product attorney.
+If your child has been injured due to a defective or malfunctioning booster seat or car seat, contact Birth Injury Guide to speak with a defective infant product attorney.

 Ongoing Booster and Car Seat Recalls